The Art of Reading Turkish Coffee Grounds

 - Here is a list of common symbols in tasseography, but again - the reading relies heavily on the reader's gut reaction and interpretation.

 Many people leave the reading feeling good about the future.
 Whether divination is something you believe in or not, it can be fun and educational to give tasseography a try.
-Gather up some friends, make some great coffee, and try reading each others' fortunes.
-Let us know how it goes!
+Gather up some friends, make some great coffee, and try reading each others' fortunes!
+Tag us on Instagram (@jlhuffordcoffee) to let us know how it goes!